What is Shoulder Season in Europe?

 That’s why it’s best to do some research before you make your final choice of destination, and see when the best time to fly out would be.

-We’ve done a bit of that work for you.
+Still stuck on when to travel?
 We have compiled five reasons why it’s great to visit Europe during shoulder season, and then five reasons why it’s best to stick to the peak travel months.

 Mild weather – countries like Italy, Spain, Portugal, and parts of France will have clear, and warm climates during the off-peak months before and after summer.
 May and September, the months that bookend summer, are often beautiful all over Europe.